webpack-contrib/css-loader/README.md

 To import a local classname from another module.

+> **Note**
+>
-> i We strongly recommend that you specify the extension when importing a file, since it is possible to import a file with any extension and it is not known in advance which file to use.
+> We strongly recommend that you specify the extension when importing a file, since it is possible to import a file with any extension and it is not known in advance which file to use.

 ```css
 :local(.continueButton) {